Chorleywood bread process: Impact

 The process significantly reduced fermentation time and allowed greater use of non-imported wheat, which helped reduce the price of bread.
 According to a representative of the British Federation of Bakers, "UK bread is around the cheapest in the world."

 As of 2011, 80% of bread made in the United Kingdom used the process, which has also spread to other countries such as Australia, South Africa, South America, Turkey and France.

 However, there has also been a reaction against the ubiquity of CBP-produced bread, including the formation of a campaign group for "real bread", as opposed to CBP bread.

-There has been a significant shift in the UK bread market, characterized by a growing preference for artisan and "posh" breads over the more common Chorleywood Process white sliced bread loaf.
+There has been a significant shift in the UK bread market, characterized by a growing preference for artisan breads over the more common Chorleywood Process white sliced bread loaf.
 Artisan bakeries have expanded, offering breads that are increasingly popular despite their higher prices.
 This trend reflects a broader consumer desire for healthier and tastier bread options, even in economic downturns.
 While white sliced loaf remains popular, its sales have been declining, and the market has diversified with a wide variety of bread types, indicating a move away from the uniformity of Chorleywood Process bread.

 Campaigners against the use of the Chorleywood process suggest that CBP bread has detrimental health effects, e.g. with respect to gut health and/or obesity.
 In the book Not on the Label: What Really Goes Into the Food on Your Plate (2004), Felicity Lawrence wrote that the industrial scale of the Chorleywood Bread Process comes at a nutritional cost, requiring larger amounts of salt and yeast than traditional bread recipes.
 Andrew Whitley in his book Bread Matters: The State of Modern Bread and a Definitive Guide to Baking Your Own criticises the CBP for the inferior flavour and texture of the bread made in this way.
 Whitley was also co-author of a study which studied the effects of differently fermented breads on cultures of colonic bacteria.
 It concluded that "breads fermented by the traditional long fermentation and sourdough [were] less likely to lead to IBS symptoms compared to bread made using the Chorleywood Breadmaking Process".